General – Frequently Asked Questions

 Q: I am moving to a different state.
 How does it affect my certification and what do I need to do to practice in that state?

-A: NCCAOM certification is nationally recognized and portability is one of the many benefits of maintaining a active certification; however, since state licensure requirements differ from state to state, it is advised that you check with your state regulatory board governing the practice of acupuncture.
-You can also visit the NCCAOM State Licensure Requirements for state requirements for licensure.
+A: NCCAOM certification is nationally recognized and portability is one of the many benefits of maintaining an active certification; however, since state licensure requirements differ from state to state, it is advised that you check with the state regulatory board governing the practice of acupuncture.
+The NCCAOM provides the NCCAOM State Licensure Requirements table on our website.
+The table contains state contact information, and an overview of which states require NCCAOM exams or certification as a prerequisite to licensure.

 Q: How do I request/submit a name change?